AHIMA's policies regarding testing appointment are as follows:

 All appointments must be canceled through Pearson VUE prior to the request for a refund (please see the exam cancellation policy below).

-Individuals may appeal the permanent revocation of their credential due to failure to meet CCHIIM recertification requirements.
+Individuals may appeal the permanent revocation of their credentials due to failure to meet CCHIIM recertification requirements.
+Appeal applications can only be submitted once every 10 years per credential.
+Appeal applications can only be submitted within 90 days once your credential is permanently placed in a revoked status.
 Please submit your appeals via the Recertification Appeal Form.
 For additional information please see the CCHIIM Disciplinary and Appeal Policy Flowchart and the CCHIIM Disciplinary Appeal Policy Handbook.
-If you are in inactive status, and have not been permanently revoked, please refer to the Recertification Guide.
+If you are in inactive status or have not been permanently revoked, please refer to the Recertification Guide.

 Candidates are required to report any complaints at the test center on the day of their examination.
 Because of the secure nature of the examination, neither AHIMA nor Pearson VUE will disclose examination questions or candidate’s responses to individual questions.

-Candidates who fail the exam and believe irregular testing conditions were a contributing factor may file an appeal.
+Candidates who fail the exam and believe irregular testing conditions were a contributing factor may submit a complaint.
 Examples of irregular testing conditions include a medical or personal emergency during the testing session, exam vendor technical issues such as computer malfunctions or power outages, and other significant test site disruptions.

 All complaints must be emailed to email@example.com no later than 7 days after the receipt of the exam score report.
 All complaints must describe the suspected error or problem and the requested remedy.